 1. Greater Brand Visibility: A successful paid ad campaign can improve the rank of your website and display it on the first page of search results.
 This effectively enhances brand visibility and awareness, which is so crucial to your business.

 2. Drive More Conversion and ROI: Since PPC ads target specific keywords, which any potential lead may use to search for information, products or services, these have higher chances to drive conversions.
-In fact, according to Unbounce, PPC visitors have 50% more chance of purchasing something vis-a-vis organic visitors.
+In fact, according to Unbounce, PPC visitors have a 50% higher chance of purchasing something vis-a-vis organic visitors.
+Plus, with the help of proper strategies, you can significantly lower the CPC (cost-per-conversion) of your ads.
 Thus, it can generate a higher ROI (return on investment).

 3. Measurable: PPC ads that are run through the Google Ads platform are easily trackable.
 As a result, you can determine which ads are impactful in driving more traffic.